javier-games/pkg-bricks-bucket/articles/installation_guide.md

 # Installation Guide

-There are several ways to install **BricksBucket** into your Unity project.
+There are several ways to install **Bricks Bucket** into your Unity project.
 Choose the method that best fits your workflow.
 For easy updates and access to future releases, we recommend using npm.

 ## Installation via npm

-To install BricksBucket from an npm registry, follow these steps:
+To install Bricks Bucket from an npm registry, follow these steps:

 1. Open your Unity project and go to `Edit > Project Settings > Package Manager`.
 2. In the `Scoped Registries` section, click the `+` button to add a new registry.